atulgoswami21/voiceit_android/README.md

 ```
 ### Get User

-To get an existing user call the getUser function like this with the following parameters: developerId, userId, password(not encrypted, just in text form, the plugin encrypts the password using SHA256 for you)
+To get an existing user call the getUser function like this with the following parameters: userId, password(not encrypted, just in text form, the plugin encrypts the password using SHA256 for you)

 ```java